KAgarwalCodeBase/IntrerviewPrep/system-design/Readme.md

    - Use materialized views for alternate query patterns but monitor consistency and resource usage.

 By carefully choosing the right type of index, you can optimize query performance and maintain scalability in Cassandra.

+### Read Downside

+If you need to read a table with thousands of columns, you may have problems.
+Cassandra has limitations when it comes to the partition size and number of values: 100 MB and 2 billion respectively.
+So if your table contains too many columns, values or is too big in size, you won’t be able to read it quickly.
+Or even won’t be able to read it at all.
+And this is something to keep in mind.
+If the task doesn’t strictly require reading this number of columns, it’s always better to split such tables into multiple pieces.
+Besides, you should remember that the more columns the table has, the more RAM you’ll need to read it.

 <sub>[back to top](#table-of-contents)</sub>